top of page

 About Us

-Getting started in BDSM, the Gay Kink Community, and the Edge Play scene in 2022, I began studying and practising as a dom and sadist, drawing on personal experience, workshops, mentorships and driven by a commitment to fostering creative freedom, bodily autonomy, and informed, risk-aware decision-making.
+I began my journey in BDSM, the Gay Kink Community, and the Edge Play scene in 2022, studying and practising as a Dom and sadist.
+My approach is grounded in lived experience, continued education, and mentorship, with a deep commitment to creative freedom, bodily autonomy, and informed, risk-aware decision-making.

-As a trans man and neurodivergent individual, I grew up navigating a world full of barriers—systemic prejudice at home, in education, and throughout social institutions made it difficult to find confidence or feel capable.
-Yet, even as a child, I found hope in spaces that allowed me to exist and express myself freely, like youth centres, adventure playgrounds and lunchtime art clubs.
-Those early experiences of creative freedom laid the foundation for my academic journey, culminating in a master’s dissertation on the therapeutic power of visual art.
-My research explored how art enables disabled individuals to reclaim agency, communicate beyond limitations, and leave an empowering mark on the world.
+As a trans and neurodivergent man, I grew up navigating systemic barriers that made confidence and self-expression difficult to access.
+Yet from an early age, I found freedom in spaces that encouraged creativity and authenticity—youth centres, adventure playgrounds, and art clubs became sanctuaries where I could exist without compromise.
+These early experiences laid the foundation for my academic journey, culminating in a master’s dissertation exploring the therapeutic power of visual art.
+My research focused on how art enables individuals to reclaim agency, communicate beyond limitation, and leave an empowered mark on the world.

-BDSM became my way forward—a space where control, surrender, and trust intersect to create freedom, empowerment, and authentic self-expression.
+Today, BDSM remains my passion and my practice—a creative, embodied space where control, surrender, and trust intersect to create freedom and authentic expression.

-Outside of BDSM, kink, and art, my passions include activism, community-building, psychology, mental health, adaptation, social mobilisation, culture, film, care and ethics, human rights, and intersectionality.
+Outside of BDSM, my passions include art, psychology, activism, community-building, and cultural work.
+My broader interests span mental health, care and ethics, human rights, and intersectionality—all of which inform my practice as both a Dom and an Artist.

 2.jpg